Arghaghosh2002/Arghaghosh2002/README.md

 - 👋 Hi, I’m @Arghaghosh2002
 - 👀 I’m interested in Mobile Application Development
 - 🌱 I’m currently learning Kotlin
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on GCECT-APP
-- 📫 How to reach me ...
+- 📫 You can reach me at arghaghosh1012@gmail.com

 <!---
 Arghaghosh2002/Arghaghosh2002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.